coryplusplus/DuckHunt/README.md

 Simply git clone the source code and import to an IDE of your choice.
 You will need to have JDK 1.7 or JDK 1.8 installed

 ## Running

+All you need to do is run the main method inside of the RunGame.java class.
+This will boot up the game and let you start playing.
 ```java
 package game;